-- 1. Staff member discusses his or her interest in part-time graduate studies with their HR Director or the Theological Development. - 2.
+- 1. Staff member discusses his or her interest in part-time graduate studies with the Director of Theological Development in their region (or other member of HRL team designated by the HRL Regional Director). - 2.
 Staff member submits a one-page application for part-time graduate studies. - 3.
-The HR Director and the leader to which this person reports make a decision regarding approval for this status. - 4.
+The HRL Regional Director and the appropriate lane RD make decision regarding approval for this status. - 4.
 Staff member is notified of the decision.